5k-Explorer/MystyKnowledge-AICheating/README.md

-# 🌸 Mysty AI
+#  Mysty AI

 Mysty is a locally hosted Discord + Web AI assistant built for speed, sarcasm, and customizability.
 It runs on your machine but can be shared securely with friends using tunneling services.

 ---

-## ✨ Features
+##  Features

-- 🎤 Voice-controlled AI assistant
-- 🤖 Discord bot integration
+-  Discord bot integration
-- 💾 Persistent memory with SQLite
-- 🎙️ TTS output (local, not in VC)
-- 🎨 Sarcastic + witty personality (no generic fallback replies)
+-  Daily Links to prevent blocks
-- 🚀 Lightweight + fast response times
+-  Lightweight + fast response times
-- 🔒 Private hosting with ngrok (share with friends without exposing your IP)
+-  Private hosting with ngrok (share with friends without exposing your IP)

 ---

-## 🚀 Deployment
+##  Deployment

 > [!IMPORTANT]
 > Mysty is designed to run **locally on your own hardware**.